 What types of loans does Wells Fargo offer?

 - Student loans.
-Whether you’re studying for your undergraduate or graduate degree, you can pay for your schooling with a private student loan through Wells Fargo.
-You can also consolidate multiple loans into a single one to help save on interest payments.
+Whether you’re studying for your undergraduate or graduate degree, you can pay for your schooling with a Wells Fargo private student loan.
+And once you graduate, you can consolidate multiple loans into a single one to help save on interest.

 - Auto loans.
 You can fund a new or used car purchase with Wells Fargo, or you can refinance a loan you may already have to potentially lower your monthly payment or pay less on interest.

 - Business loans.
 Emergency repairs, one-off expenses, expansions and remodels are all legitimate uses for a business loan with Wells Fargo.
 These loans can range from one- to six-year terms, and Wells Fargo offers both secured and unsecured options.

 - Home loans.
 Wells Fargo offers mortgages and home equity lines of credit to its borrowers.
 You may be able to borrow up to 89.9% of your home’s value, and there are fixed- and adjustable-rate mortgage loans available.

 Many of Wells Fargo’s loan options come with an APR discount of 0.25% when you sign up for automatic payments.
 This can sharply reduce the total cost of your loan, but you’ll want to be sure you can afford regular payments before you sign up for this program.

 A quick overview of Wells Fargo’s loan options

 |Name||Min Credit Score||Max Loan Amount||APR|

 |Wells Fargo Business Loans||Varies||$100,000||8% to 22.99%||Read review|